oceanhackweek/oceanhackweek.github.io/resources/prep/git.md

 ## Terminal (command line) text editor

 When working on the command line (the terminal or shell), it is often handy to modify file content directly from there.
 For that you can use a command line editor such as [nano](https://linuxize.com/post/how-to-use-nano-text-editor/).
-On Mac and Linux it is usually pre-installed, but for Windows you can follow the instructions in this [link](http://carpentries.github.io/workshop-template/#editor) to set it up.
+On Mac and Linux it is usually pre-installed, and on Windows it is installed when you install Git (see [here](http://carpentries.github.io/workshop-template/#editor) for more information about nano and its configuration).
 Test your installation by opening a terminal and running `nano --version`.
 If it works you can link your git configuration with `nano`:

 ```bash
 git config --global core.editor "nano -w"